 This website is mostly a collection of things I’ve written, with a weblog for current thoughts and comments, various resources I’ve accumulated, and a forum to discuss them and related topics.

 The following are descriptions of some of the pieces.
 You can also see many of them organized hierarchically online or look at my other, more dramatic, introductory page.
-And selected pieces can be found crossposted to Taki’s Magazine and Alternative Right.
+And I have some additional pieces at Crisis Magazine and Catholic World Report.

-If you want a more unified presentation, you can read my book The Tyranny of Liberalism: Understanding and Overcoming Administered Freedom, Inquisitorial Tolerance, and Equality by Command.
-(You can buy a signed copy of the book here.)
+If you want a more unified presentation, you can read my books The Tyranny of Liberalism: Understanding and Overcoming Administered Freedom, Inquisitorial Tolerance, and Equality by Command and Against Inclusiveness: How the Diversity Regime is Flattening America and the West and What to Do About It.

 I hope you find something of interest during your visit,